EUSTORY is Deeply Concerned About Russian Authorities’ Latest Legal Initiative to Shut Down MEMORIAL International

-“What is happening now is the political decision to destroy MEMORAL, an organisation that studies the history of political repression and is dedicated to the protection of human rights today”, a spokesperson of MEMORIAL stated on Thursday.
+“What is happening now is the political decision to destroy MEMORIAL, an organisation that studies the history of political repression and is dedicated to the protection of human rights today”, a spokesperson of MEMORIAL stated on Thursday.

 EUSTORY and Körber-Stiftung are extremely worried about the escalation of the persecution of MEMORIAL and the renewed attempt to destroy the organisation.

 ”We are deeply concerned and express our solidarity with our Russian colleagues from the International MEMORIAL Society.
 Together with our many partners of the EUSTORY Network we will continue to support an open and democratic way of coping with our common European past and to foster a cross-border European dialogue about our past and present”, Thomas Paulsen, member of the Executive Board of Körber-Stiftung, said.